immutant/feature-demo/README.md

 ### wildfly

+WildFly is installed by downloading and unpacking an archive.
+We'll just stick it in the project dir for now.

     $ wget http://download.jboss.org/wildfly/8.1.0.Final/wildfly-8.1.0.Final.zip
     $ unzip wildfly-8.1.0.Final.zip
     $ lein immutant war -o wildfly-8.1.0.Final
     $ wildfly-8.1.0.Final/bin/standalone.sh -c standalone-full.xml

-Normally, you would unzip WildFly to a more "official" directory, say `/srv/wildfly`.

-Note the web examples will be deployed with a context path of `/demo`.
+Note the web examples will be deployed with a context path of `/demo` on WildFly so go to `http://localhost:8080/demo` to see the web examples.
+You can override this by renaming the war file beneath `wildfly-8.1.0.Final/standalone/deployments/` to `ROOT.war`.